 Do all chickens need oyster shell?

 - No, absolutely not.
 Chickens who aren't laying will get enough calcium from their normal feed.
-Only hens who are laying eggs need to be given additional calcium in their diet - they use four times as much calcium to make eggs as a non-laying hen.
+Only hens who are laying eggs need to be given additional calcium in their diet - when they're in active lay, they use four times as much calcium as a non-laying hen.